gaois/Gaois.Localizer/README.md

 }
 ```

-`app.UseRequestLocalization()` activates ASP.NET Core's native middleware to automatically set culture information for requests based on information provided by the client. `app.UseRequestCultureValidation()` verifies that the requested culture is supported by the application. `app.UseRequestCultureExceptionHandler()` implements an exception handler that will return a 404 Not Found status code in the HTTP response if the client attempts to access a page in a culture that is unsupported or unavailable.
+`app.UseRequestLocalization()` activates ASP.NET Core's native localisation middleware to automatically set culture information for requests based on information provided by the client. `app.UseRequestCultureValidation()` verifies that the requested culture is supported by the application. `app.UseRequestCultureExceptionHandler()` implements an exception handler that will return a 404 Not Found status code in the HTTP response if the client attempts to access a page in a culture that is unsupported or unavailable.

 2. Modify the *ConfigureServices* method: